Intelligence engine

 - Validate request shape and bounds.

-- Resolve tenant context from the signed-in workspace.
+- Resolve the signed-in workspace.

-- Gather deterministic facts for the question.
+- Gather deterministic facts for the recognised question.

 - Return either:

-- a direct fact answer (for explicit factual prompts), or
+- A direct fact answer (for explicit factual prompts), or

-- a model-composed answer grounded in those facts.
+- A model-composed answer grounded in those facts.

 - Persist audit metadata for traceability.